bmanders716/bmanders716.github.io/cookbook.md

 Ginger Pudding.

-_Ingredients_--8†oz. of bread-crumbs.
+_Ingredients_--8‡Ø∫. of bread-crumbs.
-               6†oz. of suet, finely chopped.
+               6‡Ø∫. of suet, finely chopped.
-               Ω†lb. of treacle.
+               Ì†¨b. of treacle.
                2 tablespoonfuls of moist sugar.
                2 teaspoonfuls of ground ginger.
-               2†oz. of flour.
+               2‡Ø∫. of flour.
                1 teaspoonful of baking powder.

 _Method._--Put the bread-crumbs, suet, flour, ginger, and baking powder